-Ellen Sebring, PhD, has been Creative Director of Visualizing Cultures at the Massachusetts Institute of Technology since the project’s founding (2002-2014).
-She earned a Master of Science in Visual Studies degree at MIT and was a Fellow at MIT’s Center for Advanced Visual Studies for six years.
-Sebring earned the PhD at the Centre for Advanced Inquiry in the Integrative Arts (CAiiA), under the direction of Roy Ascott, at Plymouth University in the UK in 2016.
-She was President of Botticelli Interactive, Inc., from 1995-2002, a new media company that produced interactive documentary, television, and museum designs with an emphasis on non-linear stories and content.
-She is a video artist and filmmaker who explores image-sound composition and deconstructed, non-verbal narrative.
+Ellen Sebring, PhD, has been Creative Director of Visualizing Cultures at the Massachusetts Institute of Technology since the project’s founding in 2002.
+During 2017/2018 she is teaching at Duke University in the Department of Art, Art History & Visual Studies.
+Sebring earned a Master of Science in Visual Studies at MIT, and was a Fellow at MIT’s Center for Advanced Visual Studies (CAVS) for six years.
+She is co-authoring, with Elizabeth Goldring, a book on CAVS commensurate with its 50th Anniversary year: Centerbook: The Center for Advanced Visual Studies and the Evolution of Art-Science-Technology at MIT (SA+P Press distributed by MIT Press, May 2018).
+In 2016, Sebring earned the PhD at the Centre for Advanced Inquiry in the Integrative Arts (CAiiA), under the direction of Roy Ascott, at Plymouth University in the UK.
+From 1995-2002, she was President of Botticelli Interactive, Inc., a new media company that produced interactive documentary, television, and museum designs with an emphasis on nonlinear stories and content.
+Her video art work explores image-sound composition and deconstructed narrative.

 MIT Visualizing Cultures

-Visualizing Cultures has developed over 40 units with some 20 invited scholars to explore image-driven scholarship based on the newly-digitized visual record.
+Since its founding in 2002 by Professors John W. Dower and Shigeru Miyagawa at MIT, Visualizing Cultures (VC) has developed over 50 units with some 20 invited scholars to explore image-driven scholarship based on the newly-digitized visual record.
 The project began with Commodore Perry’s mission to Japan in 1853-54 as seen through images on both sides of the encounter, and has built a nexus of content covering modern Japan and China.
-Visualizing Cultures received the National Endowment for the Humanities award in 2005 and MIT’s Class of 1960 Innovation in Education award in 2004, toured the US and Japan, was exhibited at Stephen Sondheim’s “Pacific Overtures” on Broadway, and is in the permanent collection of the US National Archive. visualizingcultures.mit.edu
+VC received the National Endowment for the Humanities award in 2005 and MIT’s Class of 1960 Innovation in Education award in 2004, toured the US and Japan, was exhibited at Stephen Sondheim’s “Pacific Overtures” on Broadway, and is in the permanent collection of the US National Archives.

 Sebring produced the MIT Visualizing Cultures spinoff site, “Visualizing Portugal: The New State (1933-1974),” commissioned by the Gulbenkian Foundation in Lisbon. visualizingportugal.com